Downloading Data in Finder Chart

 files separated into subdirectories for each of your targets, or all

 in one directory (a flat file structure).
 This option does not appear

 - You can choose to save the color images as well as the

 single-color-plane images.
-This option only makes sense in the context
+This option only makes sense (and therefore

 of HTML or PNG files.It is particularly powerful for saving color